aellerton/gilt-python/README.md

     $ export GILT_API_KEY=xxxxxxxxxxxxxxxxxxxxxxx

+Get your API key for free at the [Gilt developer website](https://dev.gilt.com/user/register).
+[Browse the API documentation](https://dev.gilt.com/page/gilt-public-apis) while you're there.
+The gilt-python package reflects the Gilt API as much as it can, and attempts to be pythonic along the way.

-Set up in this way you can instantiate a client with no arguments:
+When you set your API key this way you can instantiate a client with no arguments:

 ```python